onetep-devel/documentation/kpoints_and_spin.rst

 `THREADS_NUM_FFTBOXES` and `THREADS_MAX (BASIC)` will only affect threads within each instance of ONETEP.

-To give an example, one can run a calculation with:
+To give an example, one can run a calculation with: 4 kpars, 4 MPI processes per kpar and 4 OpenMP threads per MPI process.

-1. 4 kpars

-2. 4 MPI processes per kpar

-3. 4 OpenMP threads per MPI process

 This means one would require a total number of 64 cores, used by 16 MPI processes and 4 openMP threads per MPI process.
 An example PBS script for this job is given below:

 ::